 The 2020 Budget makes key investments that will not only benefit residents today but also future generations.
-The investments proposed will positively impact how we live, move, connect and grow by strengthening the services we rely on each day and contributing to the safety of our community.
+The investments will positively impact how we live, move, connect and grow by strengthening the services we rely on each day and contributing to the safety of our community.

 Efficiency and Value of Property Taxes

-The proposed 2020 Budget provides value for Regina residents’ property tax dollars.
+The 2020 Budget provides value for Regina residents’ property tax dollars.
 By focusing on areas to improve operating efficiency, the City realized $3 million in ongoing savings, which combined with savings over the previous two years, amounts to $15 million.

 Investment in Infrastructure